Grue-2/Projects/README.md

 ## tic-tac-toe AI
- - Play tic tac toe with an AI
+ - Play tic-tac-toe with an AI who learns

 ##### Playing the game itself may require javaFX